 MANO vs Cisco NSO: What's the Difference?

 In modern telco architectures, service orchestration does not stop at SOM.
 Below SOM, two major platforms frequently appear: ETSI MANO (Management and Orchestration) for virtualised and cloud-native network functions, and Cisco NSO (Network Services Orchestrator) for device-level network service automation.
-Understanding what each does — and what it does not do — is critical for architects designing the fulfillment stack.
+These three systems are complementary, not competing β each operates at a different abstraction layer.

 Side-by-Side Comparison